a woman applying an over-the-counter regimen in front of a mirror to treat her menopausal acne

 How can I take care of my skin when I have menopausal acne?

 The fluctuating levels of estrogen during perimenopause leads to a decrease in natural oils and collagen in our skin.
 Less oil makes the skin drier, and less collagen can make the skin feel thinner and it can feel itchier.
 And on top of that, you may also be experiencing menopausal acne.
-To help manage the potential skin issues during perimenopause, create a skin care routine that can help you avoid irritation and dryness.
+To help manage the potential skin issues during perimenopause, create a skincare routine that can help you avoid irritation and dryness.
 To care for skin with menopausal acne:

 • Cleanse daily.
 Wash 1-2 times daily with mild soap, syndet (a type of soap made of synthetic detergents), or benzoyl peroxide face wash.
 If you have oily skin, you can also use salicylic acid or glycolic acid-based face washes.
 People with acne should avoid using face scrubs.